Blog SEO for Beginners: Top Tips

 Keyword stuffing is not recommended; instead, include these terms naturally in the blog post.
 Search engines are adept at understanding synonyms and variations of keywords, so don’t feel like you have to write that exact keyword every time – this will end up sounding repetitive.

-Read also: On-Page SEO: Ultimate Guide
+Read also: On-Page SEO for Beginners

 Keywords are important – but remember to write for a human audience, not Google!